-Patient/Family FPL Amount of Qualification

-Payment Due for Clinic Visit

-Incomes less than

-\$25 flat fee per

-or equal to 200%

-visit

-Incomes between 201% and 400%

-Actual Medicare Fee Schedule
+Patient/Family FPL Qualification Amount of Payment Due for Clinic Visit Incomes less than or equal to 200% \$25 flat fee per visit Incomes between 201% and 400% Actual Medicare Fee Schedule

 E. Home Health and Hospice Services

 TFHD operates both Home Health and Hospice Services that are located apart from the hospital campus and provide care and services in patient homes per Medicare and Medi-Cal/Medicaid guidelines.
 Due to the lower cost related to providing care in the home for patients who are homebound verses the related additional cost of transportation and follow up in outpatient clinic or the hospital, the following shall apply to services rendered in the home setting: